Skip to Content

 • Gym memberships

-Ultimately-- The stronger your track record is in paying your monthly obligations, the better your chance of loan approval will be in the absence of established credit history.
+Ultimately, the stronger your track record of paying your monthly obligations, the better your chance of loan approval, even without an established credit history.

 How Mortgage Credit Scores Are Determined

-Credit scores are a numerical indication of your financial habits.
+Credit scores are a numerical indication of your financial habits, typically ranging from 300 to 850.
 A higher score points to on-time bill payments and smart management of your finances overall.
-A lower score indicates you’re less responsible with credit and may pose more risk to a mortgage lender.
+A lower score indicates less responsibility with credit and may pose more risk to a mortgage lender.

-FICO scores — the most commonly known credit score — are scored based on these five items:
+FICO scores are based on these five items:

 1. Length of credit history